The Economist

 Featured in Bloomberg Businessweek, League of Scholars co-authored a massive data mapping project analysing the digital footprints of professionals across 3,500 distinct occupations.
 The research proves that using AI to assess underlying psychological traits provides a powerful, data-driven framework for identifying hidden talent and matching individuals to highly successful career paths.

-Removing the Guesswork from Career Transitions "The Smarter Second Act"
+Personality-aligned Career Transitions "The Smarter Second Act"

 Read about our occupation-personality fit research in Bloomberg Businessweek